This article provides ways to fix the most common problems we have had reported with the setup of the Telerik Online Private NuGet Feed:

 To check if this is a networking issue, open the following URL in your browser and enter your

-You should see an XML result with the list of packages you can access and you should see the
+You should see a json result with the list of packages you can access and you should see the

 Telerik.UI.for.Blazor package with the version appropriate to your license.